Search Results for: "Ministry of Finance - Tanzania"

 The key specific objectives of the TAF is to: a.
 Build capacity in both the public and private sector in order to facilitate the aims of the PIDG. b.
 Facilitate private investment and mobilise additional resources directed towards the implementation of initiatives sponsored by the PIDG Facilities. c.
 Promote better co-ordination in the delivery of technical assistance associated with projects sponsored by the PIDG Facilities. d.
 Enhance inclusion and other social development opportunities associated with projects supported by the PIDG Facilities. e.
 Provide post-transaction support for projects supported by the PIDG Facilities. f.
 Strengthen environmental sustainability of PIDG supported projects. g.
 Promote development or improvement of capital market systems in selected countries or regions. h.
 Facilitate affordability by the poor of infrastructure services provided on a commercially viable basis. ;

-The aim of this project is to improve public financial management in Tanzania for enabling better allocation of public resources and more efficient and effective public expenditure.
-This will be achieved through improved fiscal and tax policies, enhanced public capital spending and strengthened budget management and strengthened financial accountability and oversight.
+This project will improve public financial management in Tanzania by enabling better allocation of public resources and more efficient and effective public expenditure.
+This will be achieved through supporting government to improve fiscal and tax policies, enhance public capital spending and strengthen budget management, financial accountability and oversight.
 The project will support key government entities in Tanzania including the Ministry of Finance & Planning, National Audit Office, Tanzania Revenue Authority, Parliamentary Oversight Bodies, President’s Office – Regional and Local Government, Regional Administrations and Local Government Authorities.
 It will also support research and policy advocacy think tanks working on economic governance issues.
 The ultimate beneficiaries will be citizens and businesses in Tanzania who will benefit from improved services that may result from more efficient and effective use of financial resources.

 To reduce the role of corruption as a barrier to poverty reduction in Tanzania by improving the capacity and coordination of the criminal justice system in corruption cases, improving integrity and governance in the private sector, and influencing social change through research and media.